ricardobranco777/cloudview/README.md

 The [cloudview](scripts/cloudview) script scans `clouds.yaml` and environment variables to execute the proper `docker` command.

-## To run the web server with Docker Compose:

-If you have a TLS key pair, put the certificates in `cert.pem`, the private key in `key.pem` and the file containing the passphrase to the private key in `key.txt`.
-Then edit the [docker-compose.yml](examples/docker-compose.yml) file to mount the directory to `/etc/nginx/ssl` in the container like this: `- "/path/to/tls:/etc/nginx/ssl:ro"`.
-Set and export the `NGINX_HOST` environment variable with the FQDN of your host.

-For HTTP Basic Authentication, create a file named `auth.htpasswd` in the same directory with the TLS key pair.

-If you don't have a TLS key pair, a self-signed certificate and a random password for logging in will be generated.
-You can see the latter with `docker compose logs`.
-The user is `test`.

-After running `docker compose build` & `docker compose up -d` you can browse to [https://localhost:8443](https://localhost:8443)

 ## Debugging

 - For debugging you can set the `LIBCLOUD_DEBUG` environment variable to a path like `/dev/stderr`